-The doctor will examine you for other signs of too much male hormone (androgen), such as:
+The health care provider will examine you for other signs of too much male hormone (androgen), such as:

-A skin biopsy or other procedures or blood tests may be used to diagnose skin disorders that cause hair loss.
+A skin biopsy of the scalp or blood tests may be used to diagnose skin disorders that cause hair loss.

-The hair loss in female pattern baldness is permanent, if not treated.
+Untreated, hair loss in female pattern baldness is permanent.
 In most cases, hair loss is mild to moderate.
 You do not need treatment if you are comfortable with your appearance.

-The only drug or medication approved by the United States Food and Drug Administration (FDA) to treat female pattern baldness is minoxidil, used on the scalp.
+The only medicine approved by the United States Food and Drug Administration (FDA) to treat female pattern baldness is minoxidil:

 There is no known prevention for female pattern baldness.